BellowingMeadows/BellowingMeadows/testing.md

 *YouTube iframe responsivity:*

 The YouTube iframe on the main page was appearing as an upward rectangle on mobile devices, which did not look at all as intended.
-This bug was caused by a class I had created to ensure that certain sections had their max-width's reduced on mobile screen sizes. **This was fixed by moving the class to a different container that would only affect the desired elements.**
+This bug was caused by a class I had created to ensure that certain sections had their max-width reduced on mobile screen sizes. **This was fixed by moving the class to a different container that would only affect the desired elements.**

 *Navigation bar not collapsing when clicking tour button on the home page:*

 The tour dates section of the site is located on the home page and is accessible via the navigation bar from any page.
 However initially when navigating from the home page itself, users would have to manually close the navigation menu themselves to view the tour dates, which I interpreted as bad UX.

-JavaScript was required to overide Bootstrap's default navigation menu behaviour and close once a link was clicked, which was beyond my skillset to implement at this stage. **However, a useful code snipped found online and added to the bottom of my HTML fixed this bug for me - please see acknowledgements section on README.md.**
+JavaScript was required to override Bootstrap's default navigation menu behaviour and close once a link was clicked, which was beyond my skillset to implement at this stage. **However, a useful code snipped found online and added to the bottom of my HTML fixed this bug for me - please see acknowledgements section on README.md.**

 *Contact information box sizing issue on certain screen sizes:*

-My contact information box was sized to specifcation on my large iMac screen, as well as the preview sizes on chrome developer tools.
+My contact information box was sized to specification on my large iMac screen, as well as the preview sizes on chrome developer tools.
 However, while resuming coding on my newly repaired laptop, I noticed that the box had shrunk to half the intended size with the content spilling out onto the rest of the screen.

 I realised that my use of the *vh* unit was misguided in this instance as this was what was causing the issue. **Changing the unit to pixels fixed this bug.**